Machine Learning & Big Data Blog

 • Transaction Control Language (TCL).
 Command which deals with internal database transactions.

-This is the intermediary between the user queries and the database.
-The query processor interprets the queries of users and makes them actionable commands that can be understood by the database to perform the appropriate functionality.
+The query processor is the intermediary between user queries and the database.
+In DBMS, query processing is the process of interpreting user queries, such as SQL, and making them actionable commands that the database can understand to perform the appropriate functionality.

 • Verify user requests to the appropriate database objects